 The following information can be used to compare CirrusPrint to home-grown or manual solutions, as well as other cloud print products.

 These generally involve either a VPN or a collection of tunnel and router configurations that allow a cloud ERP application to open direct connections to network printers at a remote location.
 Managing a collection of tunnels and routing configurations is time consuming and prone to error.
 A VPN is the most comprehensive solution, as it provides security and avoids router configuration for port forwarding.
 However, VPN's are costly to maintain, and there is no compression of print data.
 A VPN is also only as secure as the most vulnerable end point, be it a laptop or mobile device, since anyone who has gained VPN access via such a device is, by the very nature of VPN, considered an insider by the network.

 CirrusPrint printers are configured in a single interface, connections are secure and conducted on a client-to-server model to avoid routing and firewall issues.
 A single connection supports all the printers in a location.
-In addition, data is compressed, not just with industry standard compression, but also with techniques that avoid sending redundant data.
+In addition, data is compressed in transit.

 Commerical Cloud Print Applications

 There are a number of cloud printing products on the market, with varying capabilities.
 Some are printer-neutral, while others are vendor-specific so that you must use one vendor's printers or establish accounts with many vendors.
 Some require new printers with specific capabilities.
 Some are oriented to providing anonymous users the ability to print to a printer near them, rather than providing known users access to printers they aren't close to.
 Most route print jobs through vendor-run data centers.
 All are focused strictly on printing.

 CirrusPrint has very flexible methods for receiving data:

 •Traditional network printing, using existing drivers, so that a simple network printer configuration submits jobs.

 •Email, using private email addresses, not just those supplied by a vendor.